hlorus/CAD_Sketcher/docs/content/tools.md

 the viewport's "T"-panel.
 Check the [tools section](tools.md) to get familiar with the behavior of CAD Sketcher tools.

-> **INFO:** Interaction with addon geometry is only possible when one of the addon tools is active.
+> **INFO:** Interaction with extension geometry is only possible when one of the extension tools is active.

 ### Workspacetool Access Keymap
-Whenever one of the addon's tools is active the tool access keymap allows to quickly switch between the different tools.
+Whenever one of the extension's tools is active the tool access keymap allows to quickly switch between the different tools.

 |Key|Modifier|Action|
 |:---:|---|---|